dbo99/csdvr----calsimII-data-vis-in-r/README.md

 ##### workflow - either just look at data or get final slides

-0. requires .csv output. typing `.csv` instead of `.dss` in WRIMS' dv field produces both a .csv and .dss output dv file (requires WRIMS
+0. requires .csv output. typing `.csv` instead of `.dss` in WRIMS' dv field produces both a .csv and .dss output dv file. requires WRIMS versions from 2018 or later.
-   2018 versions or newer)
 1. drop calsim csvs in `csv` folder
 2. in `csv_list.r`, enter csv file names and give scenarios nicknames